 How to Prep Huli Huli Chicken in Advance

-You can freeze either the huli huli sauce or the cooked huli huli chicken.
+You can freeze either the Huli Huli Glaze or the cooked huli huli chicken.

-- Chicken: After you have cooked the chicken, let it cool completely then transfer it to an airtight container or plastic freezer bag and squeeze out any excess air.
+-Cooked Chicken: Let the chicken cool completely then transfer it to an airtight container or plastic freezer bag and squeeze out any excess air.
 Freeze for 2 to 3 months.

 Looking for More Grilled Chicken Recipes?